gideontong/mc-server-poker/README.md

 # mc-server-poker

-Pokes a Minecraft server and notifies you when players are online
+Pokes a Minecraft server and notifies you when players are online.